A TASTE OF LIEGE IN SOUTHERN CALIFORNIA

-Waffles de Liege separates itself from the rest of the competition by freshly-producing their own waffle dough using only the finest natural ingredients.
-You will never find any frozen or pre-made waffle dough in our waffle irons.
-The recipe we use is our own and is the product of weeks of testing and research, making sure the taste and texture is authentically Belgian.
-Unlike other establishments, we shun frozen dough because we believe that it lacks a unique component that only fresh waffles bring to the table.
+Waffles de Liege separates itself from the rest by freshly-producing their own waffle dough using only natural ingredients.
+The recipe we use is our own, and unlike other establishments, we shun frozen dough because we believe that it just does not capture the essence of a true Liege waffle the same way a hot, freshly prepared waffle brings to the table.
 Yes, it is more convenient to purchase frozen dough, both logistically and storage-wise, but we wanted to take the path less traveled.
 We feel that there really is no other way to serve Liege waffles than to make them fresh and serve them fresh.
 We hope that our customers can taste and appreciate the difference.

 ABOUT THE CO-FOUNDERS